lightlace/cpp-docs.de-de/docs/parallel/concrt/how-to-convert-an-openmp-parallel-for-loop-to-use-the-concurrency-runtime.md

 ---
-title: 'Gewusst wie: Konvertieren einer parallel-for-Schleife in OpenMP zur Verwendung der Concurrency Runtime' ms.date: 11/04/2016
+title: 'Vorgehensweise: Konvertieren einer OpenMP-Parallel for-Schleife in der Concurrency Runtime' ms.date: 11/04/2016
 helpviewer_keywords:
 - converting from OpenMP to the Concurrency Runtime, parallel for loops